jdonszelmann/masters-thesis/docs/questions.md

 Filters / Layers

-## Applications for code viewer services
+## Applications for code exploration services

 * Displaying code on websites:
   * for debugging purposes